allenai/allennlp-guide/chapters/part2/common-architectures.md

 Spans are usually represented as pairs of integers, one for the start and the other for the end indices.
 AllenNLP uses `SpanFields`, which are a type of `Fields`, to represent such pairs.
 In order to instantiate a `SpanField`, you need to provide a start index, an end index, as well as a `SequenceField` (such as a `TextField`) that these indices are referring to, which is used to validate whether the span is well defined.
 The start/end indices are inclusive. `SpanFields` are converted to a tensor of size `(batch_size, 2)` when batched.

 In many cases, however, a single instance can have an arbitrary number of spans.
 For example, a single parse tree can contain multiple spans over the text corresponding to multiple constituents.
 You can use `ListFields`, a type of `Fields` that represent lists of other fields, to put spans together into a single field.
 When batched, these fields are converted to a tensor of size `(batch_size, num_spans, 2)`.
+You can use the utility `enumerate_spans()` method in `allennlp.data.dataset_readers.dataset_utils.span_utils` to enumerate all spans up to some fixed length.
 See the code example below for an illustration.

 [`PennTreeBankConstituencySpanDatasetReader`](https://github.com/allenai/allennlp/blob/master/allennlp/data/dataset_readers/penn_tree_bank.py#L40) and [`ConllCorefReader`](https://github.com/allenai/allennlp/blob/master/allennlp/data/dataset_readers/coreference_resolution/conll.py#L19) are two dataset readers that generate instances with spans.

 ## Embedding spans

 The next step for modeling spans in sequences is to embed them.
 This is usually done first by contextualizing the input sequence by using e.g., a `Seq2SeqEncoder`, then by applying some operation on the embeddings at/between the start and end indices.
-AllenNLP abstracts this as `SpanExtractors`, which take a tensor of shape `(batch_size, sequence_length, embedding_dim)` and a span tensor of shape `(batch_size, num_spans, 2)`, and return a tensor of size `(batch_size, num_spans, ...)` where the size of the last dimension depends on the specific operation applied to embed the spans.
+AllenNLP abstracts this as `SpanExtractors`, which take a tensor of shape `(batch_size, sequence_length, embedding_dim)` and a span tensor of shape `(batch_size, num_spans, 2)`, and return a tensor of size `(batch_size, num_spans, encoding_dim)` where `encoding_dim` depends on the specific operation applied to embed the spans.
 The figure below illustrates how `SpanExtractors` work.

 <img src="/part2/common-architectures/spans.svg" alt="Embedding spans" />